Dawn Tilbury: Education

-She joined the University of Michigan as an assistant professor in 1995 and became full professor there in 2007.
-At Michigan, she has also directed the Ground Robotics Reliability Center from 2009 to 2011 and served as associate dean for research from 2014 to 2016.
+Tilbury joined the University of Michigan College of Engineering as an assistant professor in 1995.
+She was appointed associate professor in 2001 and full professor in 2007.
+At Michigan, she directed the Ground Robotics Reliability Center from 2009 to 2011 and served as the College of Engineering's associate dean for research from 2014 to 2016.

-She was appointed assistant director for engineering at the National Science Foundation in 2017, retaining her professor position at the University of Michigan.
-She is also vice president of the American Automatic Control Council.
+She served assistant director for engineering at the National Science Foundation from 2017 to 2021, retaining her professorship at the University of Michigan.
+At the American Automatic Control Council, she served as vice president for the 2020–2021 term and as president for the 2021–2022 and 2024–2025 terms.

+On July 16, 2026, the Regents of the University of Michigan approved the appointment of Tilbury as the Martha E. Pollack Distinguished University Professor of Robotics, effective September 1, 2026.

 Recognition

 Tilbury was named an IEEE Fellow in the class of 2009, affiliated with the IEEE Control Systems Society, "for leadership in networked and logic control systems".
 She was named a Fellow of the American Society of Mechanical Engineers (ASME) in 2012.

-The American Automatic Control Council gave Tilbury their Donald P. Eckman Award, given annually to an outstanding young researcher in control theory, in 2001, "for research exemplifying engineering aspects of control systems and for significant contributions to logic control and networked/distributed control".
+The American Automatic Control Council awarded Tilbury Donald P. Eckman Award in 2001, "for research exemplifying engineering aspects of control systems and for significant contributions to logic control and networked/distributed control".
 The Society of Women Engineers named her as the inaugural winner of their Distinguished Engineering Educator award in 2012.
-In 2014 the ASME gave her their biennial Michael J. Rabins Leadership Award.
+In 2014, the ASME gave her their biennial Michael J. Rabins Leadership Award.

-Selected publications

-Tilbury is the coauthor of Control Tutorials for MATLAB and Simulink: A Web-based Approach (with W. C. Messner, Addison-Wesley, 1998) and Feedback Control of Computing Systems (with J. L. Hellerstein, Y. Diao, and S. Parekh, Wiley, 2004).
-Other highly-cited publications of Tilbury include: